aumouvantsillage/Tiny-HDL-Racket/doc/step-04.md

 * All the input ports of an instance must be assigned in the enclosing architecture.
 * An input port of an architecture cannot be assigned.
 * An output port of an instance cannot be assigned.

+The first four rules are closely related to the name resolution stage.
+In this step we have modified the function `resolve` accordingly.

+The other rules are implemented in file `lib/checker.rkt`.